jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 In order to mint a new class of native tokens you need:

-* An initial *unspent Output* that holds enough funds so that the storage costs of the different Outputs involved can be covered.
+* An initial *unspent Output* that holds enough funds so that the [storage costs]() of the different Outputs involved can be covered.
 In the Testnet, you can [request funds through the Faucet](../value-transactions/request-funds-from-the-faucet/).
-Remember that storage costs must always be covered by **protocol-defined tokens** (`SMR`).
+Remember that storage costs must be covered by **protocol-defined tokens** (`SMR`).
-* A *Token Scheme*, that defines a class of tokens with *initial supply* (how many native tokens of that class are minted initially) and *maximum supply*.
-* A *Foundry Output* that captures all the parameters and state related to your new class of native tokens.

 * An *Alias Address* that will be used to control the Foundry Output associated to your new class of native tokens.
 Any change made to the Foundry state will require the keys of the State Controller of this Alias Address and the corresponding state transition that will generate a subsequent unspent Alias Output.

+* A *Token Scheme*, that defines a class of tokens with *initial supply* (how many native tokens of that class are minted initially) and *maximum supply*.

+* A *Foundry Output* that captures all the parameters and state related to your new class of native tokens, including the Token Scheme.

 * An *Address* to which the initial supply of native tokens (the ones initially minted) will be transferred to (through a Basic Output).
+In a [previous tutorial]() it was explained how new addresses can be generated.

 ## Transfer funds to cover storage deposits